Superconducting tunnel junction: Radio astronomy

 STJs are the most sensitive heterodyne receivers in the 100 GHz to 1000 GHz frequency range, and hence are used for radio astronomy at these frequencies.
 In this application, the STJ is dc biased at a voltage just below the gap voltage ($|V| = 2\Delta /e$).
-A high frequency signal from an astronomical object of interest is focused onto the STJ, along with a local oscillator source.
+A high-frequency signal from an astronomical object of interest is focused onto the STJ, along with a local oscillator source.
 Photons absorbed by the STJ allow quasiparticles to tunnel via the process of photon-assisted tunneling.
-This photon-assisted tunneling changes the current-voltage curve, creating a nonlinearity that produces an output at the difference frequency of the astronomical signal and the local oscillator.
+This photon-assisted tunneling modifies the current-voltage curve, introducing a nonlinearity that generates an output at the difference frequency between the astronomical signal and the local oscillator.
 This output is a frequency down-converted version of the astronomical signal.
 These receivers are so sensitive that an accurate description of the device performance must take into account the effects of quantum noise.

 Single-photon detection

 In addition to heterodyne detection, STJs can also be used as direct detectors.
 In this application, the STJ is biased with a dc voltage less than the gap voltage.
 A photon absorbed in the superconductor breaks Cooper pairs and creates quasiparticles.
 The quasiparticles tunnel across the junction in the direction of the applied voltage, and the resulting tunneling current is proportional to the photon energy.
 STJ devices have been employed as single-photon detectors for photon frequencies ranging from X-rays to the infrared.